rebel7580/rebel7580.github.io/MQTT/MQTT_Client_Plug-in.md

     {empty}
 </pre>
 Note: <i>roku</i> is a custom plug-in.
 See it [Here](/Roku/Roku_index).
+#### Homevision Topic
+This feature allows you to send a set of commands just like those allowed in an external device <i>trigger</i>.
+Since this method is not supported in MQTT discovery, It would need to be used in configuration.yaml or potentially in a GUI-based construction.

 ### mqttComm - Sending/Receiving MQTT Messages from/to Another Plug-in